 Interns must be able to write brief aggregations in English that summarize multiple perspectives from newspapers written in Spanish, and sometimes in Portuguese or English.
 Typically, interns write 1000-1200 words per week (3-4 section articles or News in Brief items).
 Interns generally work approximately five-six hours per week with most of that work falling on Wednesdays and Thursdays since submissions are due on Fridays.
 This internship does not require onsite work.
 Interns work remotely, but need to be readily available via email, cell and skype.

-Spring 2018 internships begin on January 5 and end in the first week of May, 2018.
+Summer 2018 internships begin on May 15 and end on August 31.
 Interns are expected to be available during that time; however, consideration will be given to “breaks” in the schedule if they are arranged with sufficient prior notice.

-Interns must possess excellent writing skills in English and advanced reading skills in Spanish and/or Portuguese.
-Familiarity with Latin American civilization and culture, as well as general current events, is essential, as is the ability to meet deadlines.
+Interns must possess excellent writing skills in English and advanced reading skills in Spanish.
+Ability to read Portuguese is a plus.
+Familiarity with Latin American civilization and culture, as well as general current events is highly recommended.
+The ability to meet deadlines is essential.

 If you have any questions, please contact firstname.lastname@example.org

 Please note that the Department of Political Science alerts our students to a range of opportunities, including internships, fellowships, and jobs.
 We do not endorse or sponsor these, and leave it to the judgment of our students what is most useful and appropriate to them.